emcconville/wand/docs/guide/fx.rst

 .. versionadded:: 0.5.3

 Tint colorizes midtones of an image by blending the given ``color``.
-The ``alpha`` parameter controls how the blend is effected between color channels.
+The ``alpha`` parameter controls how the blend is affected between color channels.
 However, this can be tricky to use, so when in doubt, use a ``alpha="gray(50)"`` argument.